George Robert Twelves Hewes: Political activity

 In his biographies, written at the end of his life, Hewes recalled that his participation in the Patriot movement had begun on March 5, 1770, when he joined the mob of Bostonian apprentices and craftsmen at what is now called the Boston Massacre.
-Hewes joined the crowd in support of the apprentice who was trying to collect on a debt from British Captain John Goldfinch.
-Hewes was unarmed during the riot that ensued but suffered an injury when the British Private Kilroy struck him in the shoulder with his rifle.
+Hewes joined the crowd in support of Edward Garrick who was harassing Captain-Lieutenant John Goldfinch over a debt that Goldfinch had already paid.
+Hewes was unarmed during the riot that ensued but was injured when Private Matthew Kilroy struck him in the shoulder with his Brown Bess musket.
 On his way home that night, Hewes had a verbal confrontation with two British soldiers, which he related in an official deposition the next day.

 On December 16, 1773, Hewes joined the band of Bostonians who protested the Tea Act by dumping tea into Boston Harbor, an event that is now called the Boston Tea Party.
 The protesters divided themselves into three boarding parties, each going aboard one of the three tea ships: Dartmouth, Eleanor, and Beaver.
 Hewes was appointed "boatswain" of his party that boarded Dartmouth, mostly on account of his "whistling talent."
 In his capacity as boatswain, Hewes went to the captain of the boarded ship to demand the keys to the tea chests.
 He also fought Captain O'Connor, a fellow protester who was trying to take some of the tea for himself.
 According to Hewes, it took three hours to empty every tea chest and to throw the content into the Boston Harbor.
 Like the other protesters, Hewes quietly returned to his place of residence.